 Bradford Amateur Rowing Club (BARC) is a British Rowing affiliated club in Saltaire, West Yorkshire.
-It was founded in 1867 and the Clubhouse was built in 1893 on land given to the Club by Sir Titus Salt.
+It was founded in 1867 and the clubhouse was built in 1893 on land given to the club by Sir Titus Salt.

-On the ground floor of the Clubhouse are men’s and women’s changing rooms and a gym with Concept II rowing machines, weight machines, and floor space.
-There is a large separate boathouse which holds the Club’s extensive fleet of boats, from training boats for beginners to fine racing boats for the more experienced and competitive.
+On the ground floor of the clubhouse are men’s and women’s changing rooms and a gym with Concept II rowing machines, weight machines, and floor space.
+There is a large separate boathouse which holds the club’s extensive fleet of boats, from training boats for beginners to fine racing boats for the more experienced and competitive.
 As a registered charity, new members from diverse backgrounds are welcomed, including those new to the sport of rowing.

-There is a large and active Junior section, and the Club has been awarded Sport England's Clubmark Accreditation for being child friendly, effective and well managed.
+There is a large and active Junior section, and the club has been awarded Sport England's Clubmark Accreditation for being child friendly, effective and well managed.